Themefic-Team/ultimate-addons-for-contact-form-7/readme.txt

 = 3.5.4 - 06/03/2025 =

-- Improved: Migration from the "Conditional Fields for Contact Form 7" plugin to "Ultimate Addons for Contact Form 7."
+- Introduced: "PDF Generate Pro" addon to download a PDF immediately after submitting a form.
-- Improved: Migration from the "Redirection for Contact Form 7" plugin to "Ultimate Addons for Contact Form 7."
+- Improved: Migration from the "Conditional Fields for Contact Form 7" plugin to "Ultimate Addons for Contact Form 7".
-- Introduced: "PDF Generate Pro" addon for downloading PDFs of form submissions.
+- Improved: Migration from the "Redirection for Contact Form 7" plugin to "Ultimate Addons for Contact Form 7".
 - Improved: Updated design structure of the "PDF Generate" addon.
-- Improved: Added three new controls to the "Dynamic Text" addon for current URL host domain, URL path, and URL query string.
+- Improved: Added current URL host domain, URL path, and URL query string on "Dynamic Text" addon for.
 - Improved: Security issue with the "Submission ID" addon IDs has been resolved.
 - Improved: Enhanced flexibility to use any PHP date format on the "PDF Generate" addon.
 - Improved: Resolved data migration issues in the "Database Pro" addon.
-- Improved: Two new controls added to the "Frontend Post Submission" addon to enable guest posts and specify the post publish author.
+- Improved: Added guest posts and specified the post publish author settings on "Frontend Post Submission" addon.
-- Added: A comprehensive list of plugins on the UACF7 All Addon Page.
+- Added: A showcase of our other plugins on the UACF7 All Addon Page.
 - Fixed: Resolved an issue with pre-populated redirection in the "Pre-populated" addon.

 = 3.5.3 - 24/02/2025 =